grafana/metrictank/docs/tools.md

     	Cassandra table to store meta data of meta record batches. (default "meta_record_batches") -meta-record-poll-interval duration
-    	Interval at which to poll store for meta record updates. (default 10s) -meta-record-table string
+    	Interval at which to poll store for meta record updates. (default 10s) -meta-record-prune-age duration
+    	The minimum age a batch of meta records must have to be pruned. (default 72h0m0s) -meta-record-prune-interval duration
+    	Interval at which meta records of old batches get pruned. (default 24h0m0s) -meta-record-table string
     	Cassandra table to store meta records. (default "meta_records") -num-conns int